 There was a Turkish tower in Skaleta area, that was called Arsanianos Tower because it belonged to Arsaniou Monastery.
 Moreover, there was a tower in Pikris, belonging to the Venetian lord Giorgio Clodio, which was later used by the Turks for spying Arkadi Monastery.
 Another villa of Clodio was located in Chromonastiri village, which still survives and hosts the military museum of the Greek Army.
 Furthermore, there was a Venetian Tower in Avdanites village.

-A Genoese Tower is mentioned in Veni settlement of Arkadi, while several Venetian buildings and one Turkish tower are refered in Amnatos.
+A Genoese Tower is mentioned in Veni settlement near Arkadi, while several Venetian buildings and one Turkish tower are refered in Amnatos.
 There was a fortified tower in Ano Maroulas, where the Turks on June 7, 1821, after having slaughtered many Greeks and their priest, killed each other for three girls they captured.

 Venetian mansions are also mentioned in Meronas village (Amari Province), just next to the Church of Virgin Mary, and in Alfas (Milopotamos Province).
 From a script of 1594, we learn that there was the Venetian Tower of Sanguinato in Pigi village.
 Lastly, there is an old photo taken from Gerola depicting a tower in Gerani, not surviving today.

 In the area of Gerani, there was the tower of Aziz Bey.
 Near the tower, the rebels of Ioannis Geraniotis in 1826 decimated the 50 Turks of the garrison, led by Hadji Hasobey.

 In Georgioupolis, the Turks had built a mansion, which was also used as a tower.
 In 1878, after the General Meeting of the Cretans that took place here, the rebels totally destroyed the building.